“…And his name (Messiah, Jesus Christ) shall be called Wonderful, Counselor, the Mighty God, the everlasting Father, The Prince of Peace.” Isaiah 9:6

 A: John and HeartSong agrees to submit to RBC leadership’s doctrine and positions while counseling at RBC.

-Q: Are we only to contact those listed at the bottom of this page directly for counseling?
+Q: Are we only to contact those listed in the contacts section of this page directly for counseling?

 A: No. You are free to reach out to any pastor, elder, or other person you choose.